 FE Sussex is the consortium of post-16 colleges in Sussex and Surrey represents the interests of:

 - four sixth form colleges

 - one specialist land-based college

-FE Sussex is a limited company with charitable status and is jointly owned by its 10 founder member colleges in Sussex.
-Three colleges in Surrey join with FE Sussex colleges for appropriate activities such as staff development and are associate members.
+FE Sussex is a limited company with charitable status and is jointly owned by its member colleges in Sussex.
+Two colleges in Surrey join with FE Sussex colleges for appropriate activities such as staff development and are associate members.

 What does FE Sussex do?